Stolt-Nielsen: Stolt Bitumen Services

-Stolt Bitumen Services (SBS) is a new division of Stolt-Nielsen Limited that focuses on distribution of bitumen using bitumen tankers, bitutainers and storage terminals.
+Stolt Bitumen Services (SBS) was wound down in 2019.
+It was a division of Stolt-Nielsen Limited that focused on the distribution of bitumen using bitumen tankers, bitutainers and storage terminals.

 Stolt Sea Farm

 The company got into commercial-scale aquaculture in 1972.
 The company first started farming salmon and rainbow trout, deciding that it would be easier than other stocks, such as lobster and sea trout.
 They began their efforts under the name Sea Farm, so there was no name association to Stolt-Nielsen in its early years.
 The separate company went public in 1985, which it remained until it was purchased by Stolt-Nielsen in 2006.
 In 2005 the salmon, trout, halibut, tilapia, cod, sturgeon and caviar operations of Stolt Sea Farm were merged into Marine Harvest.
 In 2006 the sturgeon and caviar operation was merged back into the Stolt Sea Farm group.
-Today Stolt Sea Farm is a fish farm producer of turbot, sole, sturgeon and caviar.
+After selling its Sterling Caviar business in 2021, today Stolt Sea Farm is a land-based fish farm producer of turbot and sole.